dart-atom/dart/_posts/2014-01-03-getting-started.md

 any available fixes a menu with available options will be shown.

 When looking at source code, you can get more information about a class, method, or variable by placing the cursor on that symbol and hitting `F1`.
-That will display the dartdoc information for that element.
+The dartdoc information for that element will be displayed.

 Option-clicking on an element, or hitting `F3`, will jump to its definition.